Rade58/portfolio-webgl/README.md

-# WebGL personal/portfolio website built with sanity, nextjs and canvas-sketch
+# WebGL personal/portfolio website built with nextjs and canvas-sketch